ebassi/graphene/README.md

-If you don't plan on generating introspection data, use `--disable-introspection` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `--disable-gobject`.
+If you don't plan on generating introspection data, use `--disable-introspection` when configuring Graphene; similarly, if you don't plan on using GObject with Graphene, use `--disable-gobject-types`.
 Disabling GObject types will also automatically disable generating introspection data.

+You can also disable building the test suite and the benchmark suite, using the `--disable-tests` and `--disable-benchmarks` configuration switches respectively.

-See the output of `configure --help` for more information.
+See the output of `configure --help` for more information on the available configuration switches and environment variables.

 ### Contributing